infracloudio/career-ladders/content/docs/_index.md

 ---
 title: "Career Ladders"
 date: 2023-10-13T19:16:17+05:30
-description: "Career Ladders used at InfraCloud.
-Career Laddering Framework highlights different levels and the key competencies required at each of the level."
+description: "Career ladders used at InfraCloud.
+Career Laddering Framework highlights different levels of a role and the key competencies required at each of the levels."
 toc: false
 next: introduction
 ---